 Overall, there were no significant issues observed, additional improvements have been documented for program improvements.
 Such improvements are more frequent auditing, witnessing of the e-scrap and third-party validation of sample results.
 Corporate and site teams have action plans in place and will continue monitoring the program.

 To make sure our products reach our customers undamaged, we use special packaging materials to protect them during shipment.
 We are committed to using sustainable pack-and-ship methods and using specially designed packaging tubes and shipping trays that occupy minimum space, are light in weight for shipping purposes and are easy to recycle.

 We work with our packaging suppliers to drive changes in the materials that we use to ship products between our sites and our customers.
 Our long-term vision is to have a sustainable and closed-loop packaging program for all inbound, outbound, and return shipments.

-We advise our customers on the possibilities for recycling, and know that most of our larger customers already have recycling programs in place, but we don't have accurate figures on how much of our packaging is recycled by our customers.
+We advise our customers on the possibilities for recycling.
+We know that most of our larger customers already have recycling programs in place, but we don't have accurate figures on how much of our packaging is recycled by our customers.

-Our packaging uses mainly paper & cardboard (1,560 tons) and plastic (2,985 tons) in 2018.
-While the 2018 packaging data includes a majority of NXP sites, it does not include all.
+Our packaging uses mainly paper & cardboard (1,045 tons) and plastic (2,509 tons) in 2019.
+The use of wood is for the wooden pallets that ship our products.
+While the 2019 packaging data includes a majority of NXP sites, it does not include all.
 We intend to include all NXP sites in future reports.